tstec-innovo/lappybootstrappy/README.md

 Project is broken up into 3 components: LappyBootstrappy, Dansible, and AnsibleContent.

+**Note:** Refactoring will be required to separate concerns as follows.
+Currently, most work is centralized in LappyBootStrappy.

 * LappyBootstrappy:
   * Require configuration of Ansible Content repository.
   * Optionally configure repository private key for Ansible Content.